I'm

 packed away, and I happily went along my way, being distracted by other

-rocket models (propelled by baking soda and water), and of course,
+rocket model (propelled by baking soda and water), and of course,

 Hula-Hoops.